vEnhance/1802/src/cross.typ

 this vector is perpendicular to both $bf(v)$ and $bf(w)$ using the dot product
 $ vec(-3,6,3) dot vec(1,2,3) &= (-3)(1) + (6)(2) + (3)(3) = 0 \
   vec(-3,6,3) dot vec(4,5,6) &= (-3)(4) + (6)(5) + (3)(6) = 0. $
+(Indeed, our proof in the appendix (@appendix-crosspf) shows the cross product is really designed so that this dot product is $0$.)

 == [RECIPE] What to use the cross product for